How 2017 Spelled The End Of The Hippie Food Era

 Whole Foods, which has been struggling to compete against the quick spread of organic foods into every other grocery store in America, has picked a partner known for beating its competition on prices.
 Howard said that, since the acquisition, Whole Foods already has been dropping prices on loss leaders like chicken and avocados, following Amazon's pattern of pricing out competitors only to raise prices again once they're out.

 "I don’t know what Amazon is going to do," said Dave Chapman, an organic tomato farmer in Vermont who sells to Whole Foods.
-"They wipe out a lot of good, smaller businesses because they’re cheaper, and we’re fighting that [trend] in food . . .
+"They wipe out a lot of good, smaller businesses because they’re cheaper, and we’re fighting that [trend] in food. ...
 It’s great that your food is affordable, but there’s always a tradeoff."

 None of the locally grown, community-supported values that underpinned the organic food movement seem all that relevant in the matrix Amazon has engineered.
 A brand's "success or failure at Whole Foods will not necessarily translate to how you do on the internet," Sperry predicted.